crhuyghe/steam-review-analyzer/README.md

 # steam-review-analyzer

+This application is built on Python 3.12

+The following libraries are required for this application to run:
+- pandas v2.2.3
+- numpy v2.1.3
+- steamreviews v0.9.5
+- sentence-transformers v3.2.1
+- gradio v5.5.0

 To launch this application, simply run the file "main.py"

 Doing so will launch a Gradio application that by default runs on http://127.0.0.1:7860.